AABearBots/First-Closed-Doors-Competition/README.md

   "executionList": [
     {
       "enabled": "false",
-      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your bot's .sln file up to the last folder only.
+      "botPath": "../Bots/AAMasters/AAMariam-Trading-Bot",	# Enter the path to your bot's .sln file "process": "Trading-Process"				# up to the last folder only.
-      "process": "Trading-Process"
+    },
-    },								# AACloud is prepared to run multiple bots {								# each with it's own processes.
+    {								# AACloud is prepared to run multiple bots "enabled": "false",					# each with it's own processes.
-      "enabled": "false",					#
+      "botPath": "../Bots/AAMasters/AAOlivia-Indicator-Bot",	#
-      "botPath": "../Bots/AAMasters/AAOlivia-Indicator-Bot",	# When you clone AACloud you may find different bots "process": "Multi-Period-Market"				# showing up in the configuration file, just like the ones here.
+      "process": "Multi-Period-Market"				# When you clone AACloud },								# you may find different bots
+    {								# showing up in the configuration file, "enabled": "false",					# just like the ones here.
-    },								#
+      "botPath": "../Bots/AAMasters/AACharly-Extraction-Bot",	#
-    {								# You can choose to set "enabled" to "false" "enabled": "false",					# or simply delete the entries you are not using, "botPath": "../Bots/AAMasters/AACharly-Extraction-Bot",	# in which case you will need to delete the comma "process": "Poloniex-Hole-Fixing"				# after teh first bot.
+      "process": "Poloniex-Hole-Fixing"				# You can choose to set "enabled" },								# to "false" or simply delete
+    {								# the entries you are not using, "enabled": "true",					# in which case you will need to "botPath": "../Bots/AAMasters/AABruce-Indicator-Bot",	# delete the comma
-    },								#
-    {								#
-      "enabled": "true",					#
-      "botPath": "../Bots/AAMasters/AABruce-Indicator-Bot",	#
-      "process": "One-Min-Daily-Candles-Volumes"		#
+      "process": "One-Min-Daily-Candles-Volumes"		# after the first bot.
     }								#
   ],
   "stopGracefully": "true",					# 'false' for continuous run, 'true' for one run only.